Lesvos, Polykastro and Idomeni, Greece. Project closed in 2016.

-Nove Onlus has implemented interventions to help migrants fleeing war, deprivation and violence of all kinds, who have newly arrived in Greece.
+Nove Onlus has carried out small interventions in Greece to help migrants who have fled from war, deprivation and violence of all kinds.

-On the island of Lesvos, Nove Onlus provided a minivan to transport the most vulnerable refugees (women with infants, young children, elderly and sick people) and essential goods (food, water, thermal blankets and medical supplies).
-Since the flow of refugees has slowed, the minivan has also been used for logistics and the recreational and educational activities of some unaccompanied minors.
+In 2015, following an assessment mission to the island of Lesvos, Nove bought and donated a minivan to the “Mennesker i arbeidan” association to transport the most vulnerable refugees (women with infants, young children, elderly and sick people), and essential goods (food, water, thermal blankets and medical supplies).
+Since the flow of refugees has decreased, the minivan has been donated to the “Mennesker i arbeidan” association, which continues to use it for logistics and the recreational and educational activities of unaccompanied minors.

-Abdhul-Rahmaan, a 23-year-old pizza chef, arrived in Polykastro with his 18-year-old wife and their two children.
-His legs were gravely wounded by a bomb on the outskirts of Damascus, and his arm half-severed by shrapnel.
-Nove Onlus provided him and his family with the essentials required to live with dignity, until April 2017, when he was included in the UNHCR relocation programme and could legally emigrate to Germany with his family.
+Abdhul-Rahmaan, a 23-year-old pizza chef, both legs wounded by a bomb dropped on the outskirts of Damascus, his arm half-severed by shrapnel, arrived in Polykastro with his 18-year-old wife and their two children.
+Nove Onlus provided him and his family with the necessary supplies until they were included in the UNHCR re-location program and were able legally to move to Germany.